-W David Lyons, the Company's non-executive Chairman, is the sole controlling shareholder of EastCoast and holds approximately 99.3% of the outstanding Class A shares and approximately 16.7% of the Class B shares before the exercise of his options.
+W David Lyons, the Company's non-executive Chairman, is the sole controlling shareholder of EastCoast and holds approximately 99.3% of the outstanding Class A shares and approximately 16.7% of the Class B shares.
 Consequently, Mr. Lyons holds approximately 22.9% of the equity and controls 67.9% of the total votes of EastCoast.